ojilles/jilles.net/_posts/2006-04-17-weird-images-of-jilles.md

-While working on a draft article for this site I needed to collect some weird images of myself which could then be used in a collage because one of my collegues is going to leave.
+While working on a draft article for this site I needed to collect some weird images of myself which could then be used in a collage because one of my colleagues is going to leave.
 I myself don't want to pick that image, and was going to offer the creators of the collage the options.
 While not wanting to send them megabytes of images, I thought I might do it the Web 2.0 way and put them up on Flickr.
 Since someone is going to find them anyway, [I might as well